 In June the donors vote on the projects they wish to support.

-The voting will be divided into two categories: one large grant (up to $10,000) and a smaller project (totalling $5,000).
+The voting will be divided into three categories: one large grant ($10,000) and a medium project ($5,000) and a small grant ($2500).
+You may only apply for one grant.

 Grant Recipients